uncia-dev/ComplexHTML-XBlock/README.md

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_13.jpg)

-* (Optional) If you want to see some useful debug code in the Student view, open your browser's console and type:

-    `$(".dev_stuff").show()`

 * There is also a Fullscreen button, which fills up the entire browser window with the Studio View.
 Note that the implementation is a bit troublesome on screens smaller than 1920x1080.

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_14.jpg)

+* (Optional) If you want to see some useful debug code in the Student view, open your browser's console and type:

+    `$(".dev_stuff").show()`

-There is also a hidden method in the JavaScript code loaded in LMS called markCompleted().
+* (Optional) There is also a hidden method in the JavaScript code loaded in LMS called markCompleted().
 Calling this function will mark an XBlock as completed for a student.